On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Results

 \subsection{Distance to the Decision Boundary}

-Next, we look at the second factor of unfairness highlighted in Theorem \ref{thm:taylor}: the effect of the maximum eigenvalue of the group Hessian.
+Next, we look at the second factor to unfairness highlighted in Theorem \ref{thm:taylor}: the effect of the maximum eigenvalue of the Hessian matrix of a group.
 Such values provide insight into the model's capacity to differentiate between the data of different groups.
 A larger maximum eigenvalue implies that the model's loss surface is more curved for the data of that particular group.
 This curvature is indicative of how sensitive the model is to variations in the data belonging to that group.
 Theorem \ref{thm:4} further links this component with the distance to the boundary, and we show next how such notion connects to hardware sensitivity (unfairness).

-Figure \ref{fig:dtd_utkface} illustrates the relationship between the distance to decision boundary and hardware sensitivity for the UTK Face and the CelebA datasets.
-We adopt the definition of distance to the decision boundary from \citet{TMF:neurips21}.
-For each sample $\bm{x}$, this distance is computed as $\delta_{\bm{x}} = 1 -\sum_{i=1}^{|\cY|} p^2_i(\bm{x})$, where \( p_i(\bm{x}) \) represents the softmax probability distribution of \(\bm{x}\), with values ranging between 0 and 1.
+Figure \ref{fig:dtd_utkface} illustrates the relationship between the distance to decision boundary and hardware sensitivity for the UTKFace dataset.
+We adopt the definition of distance to the decision boundary from \cite{TMF:neurips21}.
+For each sample $\bm{x}$, this distance is computed as $\delta_{\bm{x}} = 1 -\sum_{i=1}^{|\cY|} p^2_i(\bm{x})$, where \( p_i(\bm{x}) \) represents the softmax probability distribution of \(\bm{x}\) with values ranging between 0 and 1.
 Notably, the average distance to the decision boundary is a strong predictor of hardware sensitivity.
-In cases involving a minority class, such as \emph{Others} in the UTK Face dataset, this distance is significantly shorter (67\% lower) compared to other classes like \emph{White} (see first and second subplots).
-On CelebA (third and fourth subplots), the average distance to the decision boundary is 61.28\% lower for \emph{blond-male} compared to \emph{non-blond-female}.
-These findings align with the theoretical implications presented in our paper.
+In cases involving a minority class, such as \textsl{Others} in our dataset, this distance is significantly smaller ($0.67$) compared to other classes like \textsl{White} ($0.875)$.
+We also note that other datasets follows similar trends: For example, on CelebA, the average distance to decision boundary is shorter ($0.56$) for \textsl{blond-male} compared to \textsl{non-blond-female} ($0.91$) as visible in \Cref{fig:dtd_celeba}.
+These findings aligns with the theoretical implications presented in our paper.

-\section{Mitigation solution}
+\section{Mitigation Solution}